SecretFox/DropResearch/README.md

 **Known Issues**
 * Mission tracking won't work with my other mod, MissionUtils, because it bypasses the missionreport window.
-* Currently way to tell which Weapon/Talisman player gets from the bag found in caches.
+* Currently no way to tell which Weapon/Talisman player got from the bag received from cache.
-* Better signal for starting upload, bank could be rarely opened,and the lootbox data could inlfate preference files.
+* Better signal for starting upload, bank could be rarely opened, and the lootbox data could inlfate preference files.
 * Uploader.as file was not included in the source files, to make sending fake data slightly harder.